engtech-workshops/robotcar-sensor-navigation/04-open-loop-control.md

 **Activity**

+- Does JetAuto go back to its original position?
+Why?

 - Try to make JetAuto follow an L-shaped path.

 - Increase speed and see how accuracy changes.

-- Discuss: Why does it drift?
+- Discuss: What is the weakness of this type of control?
+How can it be improved?